On evaluation of joint risk for non-negative multivariate risks under dependence uncertainty: Distortion joint risk measures

-In general, a (scalar) multivariate joint risk measure is defined as any regular functional $\tau: \sX^d_+ \times \sC \rightarrow \mathbb{R}_+$.
-Here, the requirement of regularity of a multivariate joint risk measure $\tau$ means that one should not care the case where a portfolio ${\bf X}$ and a copula $C$ do not match with each other, because such a case should not make sense in the context of finance.
-Given a portfolio ${\bf X} \in \sX^d_+$ with copula $C \in \sC$, the quantity $\tau({\bf X}, C)$ of multivariate joint risk measure of ${\bf X}$ is interpreted as the agent's liquidity shortfall caused by the joint risk of ${\bf X}$.
-Here, liquidity refers to the ability of an agent to make cash payments as they become due, e.g., see Hull (2015).
-This interpretation of liquidity shortfall for the quantity $\tau({\bf X}, C)$ could be justified as follows.
-Indeed, consider the case of $d = 1$, that is, the portfolio exactly consists of a single position, and the copula is just the identity function.
-Then from the viewpoint of regulatory standards, this agent's liquidity shortfall caused by a single position can be undoubtedly understood as the capital requirement for the position required by the regulator.
-Therefore, in this sense, the interpretation of agent's liquidity shortfall for multivariate joint risk measures is indeed consistent with the interpretation of capital requirement for univariate risk measures in the classic setting, e.g., see Artzner et al. (1999) and F\"{o}llmer and Schied (2016).
+In general, a (scalar) joint risk measure is defined as any functional $\tau: \sX^d_+ \rightarrow \mathbb{R}_+$.
+A joint risk measure $\tau$ is called normalized, if $\tau({\bf 1}) = 1$.
+For a random vector ${\bf X} \in \sX^d_+$, the quantity $\tau({\bf X})$ can be interpreted as either the minimal amount of liquidity requirement caused by the joint risk of ${\bf X}$, or the minimal amount of financial resource that can cancel the joint risk of ${\bf X}$.
+Here, liquidity refers to the ability of an agent to make cash payments as they become due, for instance, see Hull (2015).
+This interpretation of liquidity requirement is consistent with the interpretation of capital requirement for univariate risk measures.
+In fact, if $d = 1$, then from the viewpoint of regulation, the liquidity requirement caused by the \textit{joint risk} of an one-dimensional random vector can be naturally understood as nothing else but just the capital requirement for the random variable.

-Now, we proceed to set up a baseline for measuring agent's liquidity shortfall.
-Given a copula-based non-zero multivariate joint risk measure $\tau: \sX^d_+ \times \sC \rightarrow \mathbb{R}_+$, if $\tau$ satisfies the copula-based positive homogeneity (A1) and the copula-based monotonicity (A2) defined below, then $\tau({\bf 1}, C) > 0$ for any copula $C \in \sC$.
-Therefore, we refer to the quantity $\tau({\bf 1}, C)$ as a baseline for measuring the agent's liquidity shortfall.
-This baseline is interpreted as an indicator of the agent's liquidity shortfall posed by the unit portfolio ${\bf 1} = (1, \cdots, 1),$ which represents the severity of the agent's liquidity shortfall under the situation that each margingal has one unit loss.
-Moreover, without any loss of generality, we set $\tau({\bf 1}, C) = 1$ meaning one unit of the agent's liquidity shortfall.
-Hence, for any portfolio ${\bf X} \in \sX^d_+$ with copula $C_{\bf X},$ the quantity $\tau({\bf X}, C_{\bf X})$ is understood as $\tau({\bf X}, C_{\bf X})$ units of the agent's liquidity shortfall, and is interpreted as the agent's liquidity shortfall caused by the joint risk of ${\bf X}.$ In the sequel, we will focus on normalized multivariate joint risk measures.